miles-no/hack-a-drone-ws/README.md

 ```

-Hopefully you'll get prompted to accept the SSH keys and eventually the password for login in. (default is 'pi')
+Hopefully you'll get prompted to accept the Pi as a known host and eventually asked for the password to login in. (default is 'raspberry')

 ```
 ᐅ ssh pi@raspberrypi.local